 The undead creature’s jaw and teeth went flying.
-The thing crumpled to the ground so it appeared that the post passed its first test.
+He crumpled to the ground.
+It appeared that the post passed its first test.

 Gregory’s eyes darted somewhere beyond the crowd.
 He recognized the noise to his left.
 It was the sounds of bottles clanging together.
 The satchel must have been close.

 His eyes peered through the sea of walkers but the mass made it difficult for him to find the object of his search.
-Using the fencepost in his hands as a club, he bludgeoned the walking dead to make his way toward the source of the sound.
+Using the fencepost in his hands as a club, he bludgeoned the walking dead to in his effort to make his way toward the source of the sound.

 Scores of zombies fell to his swings.
 Half a dozen, a full dozen, two or three or four dozen all fell.
-His foes didn’t stay down for long as their bodies rapidly repaired themselves but it still provided Gregory with the opportunity to move his way through the crowd.
+His foes didn’t stay down for long, though, as their bodies rapidly repaired themselves but it did provide Gregory with the opportunity to move his way through the crowd.

-Yet, not all good things are meant to last especially when they are incredibly old and covered with decades’ old moss.
+Yet, not all good things are meant to last especially when they are incredibly old and covered with a decade’s worth of moss.